 3. Is the task worth your time?
 There are two ways to assess this.
 The first is to look at your time in terms of dollar value.
 For instance, if the consultant charges $300 an hour for consulting services and is still handling her own bookkeeping and invoicing, she might find that a freelance bookkeeper could do this for $30 an hour.
 Clearly, it’s not worth her time to work on a $30 an hour task when she could be doing a $300 an hour service.
 The second way is to look at your time in terms of value to the business.
 For instance, the owner of a janitorial service might have to start out cleaning buildings himself.
 Ultimately, though, his time will bring more value to the business if he focuses on strategic planning, reaching out to prospective clients and otherwise figuring out how to grow the business.
 This business owner should hire employees to handle the actual cleaning as soon as possible.

 4. Is the task something you enjoy?
 Last, but not least, consider what you love to do.
 Many entrepreneurs start businesses because of a passion, only to find as the business grows that they no longer do any of the things they love.
 For instance, suppose you start a gourmet pie shop because you love baking.
-As the shop grows, you hire employees to handle the baking so you can focus on strategic planning, management and marketing.
+As the shop grows, you hire employees to handle the baking so you can focus on strategic planning, management, and marketing.
 But you don’t have a passion for any of those things, so you’re miserable.
 In this situation, consider delegation in business and start hiring or outsourcing some tasks (perhaps hiring a manager and outsourcing marketing) so you have more time to spend testing new recipes.
-You’ll renew your passion for the business and also be able explore new growth areas.
+You’ll renew your passion for the business and also be able to explore new growth areas.

 In the end, deciding whether to hire or outsource isn’t a cut and dried issue, but one that requires weighing many factors.
 Making the right decision will pay off in more time for you, more satisfaction with your business and ultimately, more success.
 You need people to grow and you need to make sure you’re always free to think at the highest level.
 Delegation in business is never easy, especially as a small business owner, but it is crucial for any business to expand.